meilisearch/documentation/learn/configuration/typo_tolerance.md

 - The `typo` ranking rule affects how Meilisearch sorts its results
 - Disabling typo tolerance also disables `typo`

-## How are typos calculated
+## Understanding typo calculations

-Typo tolerance is applied before sorting documents.
-It aggregates them and chooses which documents contain words similar to the queried words.
-Meilisearch then uses a prefix [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to check if the words match.
-It accepts every word that **starts with the query words or has the same length**.
+Meilisearch uses a prefix [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to determine if a word in a document could be a possible match for a query term.

-The Levenshtein distance between two words _M_ and _P_ is called "the minimum cost of transforming _M_ into _P_" by performing the following elementary operations:
+The [number of typos referenced above](#minwordsizefortypos) is roughly equivalent to Levenshtein distance.
+The Levenshtein distance between two words _M_ and _P_ can be thought of as "the minimum cost of transforming _M_ into _P_" by performing the following elementary operations on _M_:

-- substitution of a character of _M_ by a character other than _P_ (e.g., **k**itten → **s**itten)
+- substitution of a character (e.g., **k**itten → **s**itten)
-- insertion in _M_ of a character of _P_ (e.g., siting → sit**t**ing)
+- insertion of a character (e.g., siting → sit**t**ing)
-- deletion of a character from _M_ (e.g., satu**r**day → satuday)
+- deletion of a character (e.g., satu**r**day → satuday)

-By default, Meilisearch uses the following rules for matching documents, you can configure them using the [update typo tolerance endpoint](/reference/api/typo_tolerance.md#update-typo-tolerance).
-These rules are **by word** and not for the whole query string.
+By default, Meilisearch uses the following rules for matching documents.
+Note that these rules are **by word** and not for the whole query string.

 - If the query word is between `1` and `4` characters, **no typo** is allowed.
 Only documents that contain words that **start with** or are of the **same length** with this query word are considered valid
 - If the query word is between `5` and `8` characters, **one typo** is allowed.
 Documents that contain words that match with **one typo** are retained for the next steps.